Vet Costs for Cats: Are You Prepared for $3,500 in Vet Bills?

 Don’t believe me?
 A study on stressed-out stockbrokers being treated for high blood pressure tried an additional therapy: half the group was ordered to adopt a pet, and the other half was left pet-less.
 At the end of the study, the researchers found that the stockbrokers’ new fuzzy friends were more effective in lowering their blood pressure than the medicine.

 Owning a pet can also reduce the risk of allergies and asthma in kids.
 While I don’t have kids myself, I always had pets growing up, and now I’m asthma-free.
 I also have a family history of heart disease (who doesn’t?), and I partially attribute my stellar heart measurements so far to my pets.

 Clearly, being the crazy cat lady or the doting dog dad has great benefits.
 Just make sure that you have enough funds to fully take care of your fuzzy pals.
+We’ll never be shocked by our vet bills again.
 We’ll be boosting our pet health savings for sure!